ludiazv/node-nrf24/README.md

 Receiving streaming data:

 Receiving streaming data do not require special function. ``read()``function will receive the incoming frames.
-To improve perfomance
+To improve perfomance incoming frames from the transmitter can be merged into a single buffer.
+The library will try to merge incoming frames and send then to the ```read() callback``` but is not guarteed that frames will be merged.
+User can configure maximun frames that are possible to merge by calling ```changeReadPipe()```

 ```javascript
 rf24.changeReadPipe(pipenr,false,10); // Wil merge up to 10 frames with out

 ```

 ### Peformance

 Starting form version 1.0-beta the improvement of perfomance is significant.
-To archive beter
+To archive beter maximun performance **IRQ** line must be configured.

-Check this [this](PERFORMACE.md) page to check a baseline performed that can be archived with the library.
+Check this [this](https://github.com/ludiazv/node-nrf24/blob/master/PERFORMANCE.md) page to check a baseline performed that can be archived with the library.

+### Failure handling
+Due to wrong wiring / weak signal quality or faulty hardware the module can detect when the radio is in a inconsistent status and is not able to transmit.
+User can check via ```hasFailure()``` API if this condition has been detected.
+Recovery of this situation could require to change wiring or improve power/decoupling for the radio module or simply change the radio module.

+__experimental__: Recovery of faulty hardware is supported in a experimental way by reseting the radio.
+If a radio is failing randomly but it perform well the user can call ```restart()``` API to reset the radio.
+All configuration will be restarted acording to user.
+Faliures can be only detected after writing.

 ### RF24Mesh